 I have to be honest and say that this did affect me initially.
 I missed out on social groups that had been created on social media, and it was a little harder to keep up with some members of the family.
 But that didn’t mean it was impossible, it just meant being a bit more proactive.

 3. Find like-minded people

 This can be easier on particular platforms and I believe in the majority of cases it can be a positive attribute.
 Communities that exist online can be empowering and those with good intentions can make people feel a part of something and perhaps even give them more confidence to express a certain side of themselves.

 This didn’t bother me too much at the time but once again, as a brand it’s something that I would miss out on without having my blog.

 4. Showcase creativity

 This no doubt affected me.
 Sometimes, using a public platform to promote work can actually be a motivator.
-It’s also a great way to get instant feedback which in turn can help further progression.
 I always knew I needed something to replace that benefit which is one of the reasons in starting this blog.

 5. Gain employment opportunities